 Thinking Different about Multiplicity

-Welcome to radical ideas for people with multiple personality disorder (aka dissociative identity disorder and DDNOS), trauma, abuse survivors and people with PTSD.
+Discover radical ideas for people with multiple personality disorder (aka dissociative identity disorder and DDNOS), trauma, abuse survivors and people with PTSD.

 Come get a taste of the Manifesto!

-Latest Blog Entry
+Latest Blog Entries

 July 03, 2013, at 07:07 PM

 Many years ago, we made our own film of ourselves.
 We force-switched a few times.
 Mostly the video was for ourselves, not really for the public.

 You can see 4 different people in the videos: Hart, Taelee, Aliessa and Dreal.
 It starts with Aliessa doing a test take, then goes through footage of others.
 We sliced out the bits of us meditating (to force-switch) because they could run as much as a couple minutes and were boring to watch.